forestpurnell/writing-burndown-plotter/README.md

 ## Installation

-You'll need to get the require python packages with something like ``pip install matplotlib pandas``.
+You'll need to get the required python packages with something like ``pip install matplotlib pandas``.

 Use ``git clone https://github.com/oceanpenguin/writing-burndown-plotter.git`` and then ``cd`` into ``writing-burndown-plotter``.